Xon77/Live4Life/README.md

 The list might be long.
 Sorry for those I forgot to mention.
 I cannot quote all of them.

 By giving soon this tool, it is my way to contribute to SuperCollider.
-And I encourage anyone (DSP developers or any user) to support this beautiful environment.
+And I encourage anyone (DSP developers or any user) to support and use this beautiful environment.

 ## Licence